rust-lang/rfcs/text/0000-integer-to-bytes.md

 # Motivation

-I have been looking around in the rust source code, and I figured there is quite some places that replicate this behaviour.
-Also a lot of users seem to be asking around how to do this in rust.
+There are some places where rust replicates the behaviour of these functions, and they should probably be replaced by using this. [[1]](https://github.com/rust-lang/rust/blob/master/src/libstd/io/extensions.rs#L80)[[2]](https://github.com/rust-lang/rust/blob/master/src/libstd/io/extensions.rs#L121)[[3]](https://github.com/rust-lang/rust/blob/master/src/librustc_back/sha2.rs#L24) Also a lot of users seem to be asking around how to do this in rust.
 It is probably a good decision to put this in the standard library.

 # Detailed design